Historic London pub damaged in fire ‘such a shame’

 London Fire Brigade said the blaze damaged three floors and destroyed the roof of the grade II-listed Burn Bullock pub in Mitcham.

-A heritage-listed London pub was damaged in a fire on Friday night.
+A heritage-listed London pub thought to date back to around the 16th century has been damaged in a fire.

-The blaze damaged three floors and destroyed the roof of the grade II-listed Burn Bullock in Mitcham, south-west London.
+The blaze on Friday night damaged three floors and destroyed the roof of the grade II-listed Burn Bullock in Mitcham, south-west London, that was reportedly visited by a British king.

-A councillor in a nearby ward said the pub has been empty for more than 10 years and is covered in graffiti.
+King George IV “briefly frequented” the institution that was a meeting place during the Napoleonic Wars, according to Merton Council’s local heritage service.

 The left wing of the three-storey property dates between the 16th and 17th century and the front between the early and mid-18th century, according to Historic England’s official list entry.